bigdata-i523/hid347/notebook.md

 * 10/5 Learned how to use Jabref
 * 10/4-10/6 Found 6 additional articles useful for the paper.
 * 10/5-10/7 Wrote Paper 1.
-* 10/7 With help from professor, learned how to use Sharelatex, transfer a MS Word document to latex, & connect Jabref citations to the latex document
 * 10/8 Submitted final paper to Github
+* 10/11 Submitted a review of HID311's Paper 1 to Piazza for discussion assignment
 * 10/20-21  Fixed noted issues with Paper 1.
 Created folder for Paper 2
+* 10/25-26  Explored Final Project topic.
+Gathered resources for Paper 2
+* 10/26 Had Paper 2 topic approved
-* 10/25-29  Explored Final Project topic and was approved.
-Gathered resources for Paper 2 and Final Project.
+* 10/27 Had Final Project topic approved
+* 10/27-10/31 Gathered resources for Paper 2 and Final Project.
-* 11/1-11/4 Finished Paper 2
+* 11/1-11/4 Wrote Paper 2
 * 11/5 Submitted Paper 2
 * 11/6-11/16 Gathered literature review for Final Project
 * 11/17-11/22 Wrote the final paper
-* 11/24 Finished and submitted final paper to Github
+* 11/24 Finished final draft of Final Project and submitted to Github.
+Set status=99% on yaml file

 # Location
 * Address: 425 University Blvd, Indianapolis, IN 46202